quartz55/robo-assignment2/README.md

     cd ~/catkin_ws
     source devel/setup.bash
     ```

 2. Run one of the available examples
     - Launching Double D map with a placed robot
         ```
         roslaunch a2_launchers double_d_map_with_robot.launch
         ```

-    - Launching Double D map with no robots (can be placed manually)
+    - Launching Double D map with no robots (can be [added manually](#extras))
         ```
         roslaunch a2_launchers double_d_map.launch
         ```

 ## Extras
-- To move a robot, right click on it on the map, choose `Move robot` and then click anywhere on the map you wish to place the robot
+- To move a robot, right click on it on the GUI, choose `Move robot` and then click anywhere on the map where you wish to place the robot
-- To add a robot to an empty map, click the 2nd button to the left on the top toolbar, navigate to `<source_code>/a2_resources/robots` and choose on of the `.yaml` files
+- To add a robot to an empty map, click the 2nd button to the left on the top toolbar, navigate to `<source_code>/a2_resources/robots` and choose one of the available `.yaml` files